Search Our Site

 Dysport

-Dysport was approved by the FDA in 20095, making it the second neuro-modulator available in the US.
+Dysport was approved by the FDA in 20095, making it the second neuromodulator available in the US.
 It’s manufactured by Galderma, makers of the Restylane family of dermal fillers.
-Dysport has gained a reputation of allowing for more natural movement.
-However, Dysport is mixed differently per unit than botox and Xeomin, and this often leads to a more diffuse or thin application of the product.
-Used properly, Dysport can achieve the same wonderful results we get from Botox for wrinkle-relaxation.
+Dysport has gained a reputation for allowing for more natural movement.
+However, Dysport is mixed differently per unit than Botox and Xeomin, and this often leads to a more diffuse or thin application of the product.
+Used properly, Dysport can achieve the same wonderful results we get from Botox for wrinkle relaxation.
 This is the reason behind more movement – less product is typically used by uneducated injectors, leading to poor results.
-Since Reflections believes a natural-looking result includes natural movement and becauseour expert injectors completely understand the ratio and differences between Dysport and Botox equival our results tend to be equivalent between these two products.
+Since Reflections believes a natural-looking result includes natural movement and because our expert injectors completely understand the ratio and differences between Dysport and Botox, our results tend to be equivalent between these two products.
+We typically recommend Dysport to patients in cases of known allergic reaction to Botox or loss of Botox reactivity.
+It’s why it’s so important to tell your doctor about any allergic reactions or past treatment.

 Learn More